- Four poster bed

 - Broadband / WiFi

 All ground floor.
 Four bedrooms: 1 x king-size four poster double with TV and en-suite double shower, twin basins and WC, 1 x super king-size double with TV, 1 x twin, 1 x family room with 1 double and 1 single.
 Bathroom with spa bath, basin and WC.
 Shower room with shower, basin and WC.
 Kitchen with dining area.
 Utility.
 Sitting room.
-Note: Sofa beds available in four poster and king-size double rooms if required (linen is stored in utility room).
+Note: Sofa beds available in four poster and king-size double rooms for sleeping flexibility (linen is stored in utility room).

-The property will comfortably sleep 11 plus two infants in travel cots
+The property will comfortably sleep 9 with two infants in travel cots.

 About the location

 Herefordshire offers visitors the chance to journey through lush green countryside, enjoying splendid black-and-white timbered villages, a magnificent cathedral city, a fairytale Georgian castle at Eastnor or books galore in famous Hay-on-Wye.

 A short distance away is a fascinating Iron Age hill fort, British Camp, situated 340 metres above sea level.
 Located on the boundary of Herefordshire and Worcestershire, the stunning scenery and landscapes of this area draw many walkers and cyclists, and there is an abundance of wildlife here to spot.
 The picturesque 12th century church is a central feature of Castlemorton, and the lovely surrounding countryside ensures that this is a relaxing and tranquil holiday destination.
 Malvern, Ledbury and Tewkesbury are all just a few miles away, and all these towns offer a good selection of welcoming old pubs, restaurants and shops, as well as the characteristic black and white houses of Herefordshire.
 There is so much to visit in and around Castlemorton, including country houses and gardens, museums, castles and railways â€“ all of which make for a wonderful holiday for the whole family.